francomar12/mssql-data-of-trips/README.md

     Bat folder
     - call_proc.bat

 NOTE: be sure of change the value of the server name and the path for the output file.
-Check the path not_processed_files and processed_files exists also.
+Check the path not_processed_files and processed_files also exists.

 Working with the data